AppsFlyerSDK/appsflyer-flutter-plugin/README.md

 }
 ```

-### Swift:
+*Swift* <br>
-2. Add the ATT pop-up for IDFA collection so your `AppDelegate.swift` will look like this:
+Add the ATT pop-up for IDFA collection so your `AppDelegate.swift` will look like this:
 ```
 override func application(
   _ application: UIApplication,